firmai/firmai/README.md

 ### Hi there 👋
-I'm Derek a software developer and researcher.
+I'm Derek a software developer and researcher in management sciences and finance.

 - 🧭 Founder at [@firmai](https://github.com/firmai)